zezor/Power-BI-Sales-Dashboard/README.md

 The Report consists of three pages:

 A report page

 AI Narrative Page

 ## PROBLEM STATEMENT
-- To  present revenue bu countries
+- To  present revenue by countries

-- To identify top 3 cars sold
+- To identify the top 3 cars sold

-- Compare Revenue and pPofit between the Brands
+- Compare Revenue and Pofit between the Brands

 - Show Revenue and Sales by City and Dealer

 ## SKILLS DEMONSTRATED

-**DAX** - Five measures were created using Dax

 **AI Narrative integration**